 After hosting for almost 9 years I have a strong sense of what my audience is hoping for when they tune in on a Saturday morning.
 I often ask myself if this is something I’d want to listen to.
 If I’m not excited about a guest, it would come through loud and clear!

-Lisa: When deciding who to interview, is it all about the book or also about the author and how well they interview?
+Lisa: And your passion really shows.
+I am one of the lucky nonfiction authors you’ve interviewed!
+When deciding who to interview, is it all about the book or also about the author and how well they interview?

-Lisa: How often do you have guests back?
+Lisa: And you really put authors at ease.
+It comes across.
+How often do you have guests back?
 Who have you had back more than once and why?

 Lisa: What’s your advice to new authors who want to get interviews?
 How can they increase their odds of being chosen as a guest? (if they can)